gusevlab/stratAS/README.md

 --predict --predict_only > $OUT.profile
 ```

-This generates predictive model files for every feature in the TWAS/FUSION format, which can then be integrated with GWAS data using the [FUSION](http://gusevlab.org/projects/fusion/) software. **Importantly, for this analysis the CONDITION value is not used and models are trained on all samples**.

-The generated model types inside each model type are `"lasso" "lasso.as","lasso.combined","top1.as","top1","top1.combined"`, where `lasso` versus `top` corresponds to full locus penalized versus top SNP models; and `*`, `*.as`, `*.combined` indicates models using total activity, allele-specific activity, or both jointly.
+This generates predictive model files for every feature in the TWAS/FUSION format, which can then be integrated with GWAS data using the [FUSION](http://gusevlab.org/projects/fusion/) software.
+The generated model types inside each model file are `"lasso", "lasso.as", "lasso.combined", "top1.as", "top1", "top1.combined"`; where `lasso` versus `top` corresponds to full locus penalized versus top SNP models; and `*`, `*.as`, `*.combined` indicates models using total activity, allele-specific activity, or both jointly.
 An `$OUT.profile` file is generated which lists model performance characteristics.

+ **Important**: This analysis differs from the individual allele-specific tests in two ways: (1) the CONDITION value is not used and one model is trained on all samples; (2) models are still trained even if no allele-specific informatino is available.
+To restrict to models with both sources of signal (which are likely to be more accurate as a group), run the allele-specific tests described above and retain only peaks that have non-NA values.

-Example total activity input fules based on TCGA data are provided in the `example/` directory.
+Example total activity input files (KIRC.gexp, KIRC.gexp.cov, and HM3.extract) based on TCGA data are provided in the `example/` directory.

 ## Output data